 According to director Brenda Wiewel, USC is currently in the process of developing data collection efforts.

 These figures have sparked a discussion about the role of higher education institutions in combating food and housing insecurity in the face of a number of constraints.

 USC struggles to meet the demand for on-campus housing from freshmen and sophomores, who are guaranteed university housing if they apply by designated deadlines.

 “Every time we’ve tried to develop additional housing, the community has been upset because it’s taking away scarce housing resources,” Wiewel said.
 “We’re always struggling with how to meet one set of needs without doing harm in another area.”

 Affordable student housing remains a particular challenge, especially in a state with some of the most expensive real estate markets in the country.

-For many students, available financial aid only covers a fraction of their food and housing expenses, according to the California Budget and Policy Institute.
+For many students, available financial aid only covers a fraction of their food and housing expenses, according to the California Budget and Policy Center.
 Even when students earn scholarships, there is a widening gap between college costs and aid packages.
 Students compensate by cutting spending on food and housing and sometimes have to choose between eating or paying for books.